wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

 {{<info>}}
 **NOTE:**

-The rules below will use a user name `elastic` and password specific to the environment.
+* The rules below will use a user name `elastic` and password specific to the environment.
 You will need to modify the rule to use your user name and password for your environment.
+* You should mount a PVC to the elasticsearch data directory.
+This is typically located at `/user/share/elasticsearch/data`.
 {{</info>}}

 ### Create rules for Elasticsearch